Policy Name: Compliance with the Family Educational Rights and Privacy Act (The Buckley Amendment)

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures to comply with FERPA.

 The College is required to comply with its obligations under FERPA, including the obligation to advise students of their rights under FERPA.

 This policy applies to all departments of the College that maintain Education Records.
 As described below, protected “Education Records” include most personally identifiable information pertaining to a student; accordingly, this policy should be reviewed by all College personnel having custody of, or responsibility for, student information.

 Students should familiarize themselves with this policy in order to ensure that they are aware of their rights under FERPA.

 IV.
 Related Documents

-- Student Authorization Form (available at Student Central)
+- Student Authorization Form (available on WebAccess or at Student Central)

 - Request to Prevent Disclosure of Directory Information (available at Student Central)

 student can grant/manage access to certain information to a proxy/parent on

 | Subject || Office Name || Title or Position || Telephone Number || Email/URL |